amSangi/Interpreter/README.md

 ## About ##
 A simple interpreter written in C++.
-Lexer is implemented and the Parser is under implementation at this time.
-Currently moving this project over to CLion and performing a few major refactorings.
+The interpreter includes a hand-written lexical analyzer, LL(1) parser, and typechecker.
+Currently working on typechecker tests.